National Museum Belgrade – Serbian Medieval Art

 The Wedding at Cana (fragment) – Church of the Mother of God Ljeviška, Prizren (first half of the 14th century)

-In the realms of church and culture, this period saw a systemic introduction of the Slavic liturgy, development of an authentic literature in the Serbian language and construction of new churches in the national style.
-The medieval Serbian painting reached its zenith in the 13th century.
+In the realms of church and culture, this period saw a systemic introduction of the Slavic liturgy, development of the authentic literature in the Serbian language and construction of new churches in the national style.
+The Serbian medieval art reached its peak in the 13th century.
 Its importance exceeded national borders and limits of the Byzantine cultural sphere.

 National Museum Belgrade